-If you asked me What is SEO Copywriting in 2010, I would tell you that it’s just like any other content but with keywords and key phrases people use when conducting a search.
+If you asked me about SEO copywriting in 2010, I would tell you that it’s just like any other content but with keywords and key phrases people use when conducting a search.

-The first time I wrote SEO copy, I was working remotely for an agency that provided cheap copywriting services.
+The first time I wrote a search engine optimization copy, I was working remotely for an agency that provided cheap copywriting services.
 The project supervisor gave me a keyword and asked me to insert it ONCE in the copy.

 They were all 500-word articles going on Ezine.
 No value, or engagement, merely for the sake of ranking.